stefans2708/compose-news/app/src/main/java/readme.md

    - Missing view-model for the Onboarding Screen
    - The page should be the state upon which the UI should be created
    - Remove usage of `composed` block for shimmer and maybe other custom modifiers since it is no longer recommended approach
+   - Maybe add presentation/screen package where would home, bookmarks go ...
    - Why is `Box` required in the search bar composable?

 2. Data